stuffedwombat/stuffedwombat.github.io/index.md

 # stuffed wombat

 My name is josh.
-I make games and help others to do the same.
+I make games and help others do the same.

 <a href="https://twitter.com/wombatstuff" target="_blank">twitter</a> / josh [@] plix.at